CodEros9231/Team-7-M5-Atom/PartI.1-README.md

 These modes can be toggled by clicking on the M5Stack Atom's screen button.

-The code required to run the program is called "Part_i_1.ino", located in the "Part_I_1" folder This code requires the "M5Atom.h" and "FastLED.h" libraries to be installed.
+The code required to run the program is called "Part_i_1.ino", located in the "Part_I_1" folder This code requires the "M5Atom.h" and "FastLED.h" libraries to be installed on Arduino.